Ye-Dehuo/Longitudinal-Flight-Control-of-a-Fixed-Wing-Aircraft/README.md

 $CAP = \frac{\omega_{\mathrm{n}, \mathrm{sp}}^2}{(V \star / g) Z_\alpha} = 1.21$<br>

 This study primarily focuses on the control during the cruising phase of the aircraft, which is categorized under Type B flight phase.
-The short-period handling quality requirements for this phase are illustrated in the figure below:<br>
+The short-period flight quality requirements for this phase are illustrated in the figure below:<br>

 ![alt](/img/CAP_CATB.jpg)